-To you, it may be obvious, but this is important as if most of the traffic is coming from mobile, having your website on a 24-inch retina display is great for visual impact, but does it have the same effect on the screen of a smart phone?
+To you, it may be obvious, but this is important as if most of the traffic is coming from mobile, having your website on a 24-inch retina display is great for visual impact, but does it have the same effect on the screen of a smartphone?
 Is it legible? are the phone numbers and emails hyperlinked so you can call or email just by tapping on the link?
-Do the videos and other rich media have auto play function turned off when viewed via mobile?
+Do the videos and other rich media have autoplay functions turned off when viewed via mobile?
 The scary thing is, that even now, some of our competitors are still building sites like it’s 2010.

 There’s a great movie from 1989 called Field Of Dreams, we’re not going to dive into the plot right here, but I would encourage you to check it out if you have a spare couple of hours.
 Anyway, if you are familiar with the title above, this is the film from which it hails.
 The reason for the reference, however, is because a lot of customers are confused about websites and what they can do.
 A lot of them think that when they have a website built, no further effort is required and they can just sit back, relax and wait for the customers to roll in… if only.

-At Black And White Boy, all our web designs take this into consideration and designed as if we were going to carry out the campaigns ourselves.
-This means that when they are conceived and built out, the work follows best practice.
-So when launched the search engines will have no difficulty crawling and indexing the web pages to provide you with the maximum benefit right out of the box, whether it’s a new site or existing.
+At Black And White Boy, all our web designs take this into consideration and are designed as if we were going to carry out the campaigns ourselves.
+This means that when they are conceived and built out, the work follows best practices.
+So when launched the search engines will have no difficulty crawling and indexing the web pages to provide you with the maximum benefit right out of the box, whether it’s a new site or an existing one.